idoCo10/Wi-Fi-Probe-Monitor/README.md

-# Wi-Fi-Probe-Monitor
-Live Wi-Fi probe request monitor for Debian based Linux.
-Displays devices, their vendors, and the networks they probe for, highlighting devices open to any AP.

 # WiFi Probe Monitor

 A Bash script for Kali Linux to capture live Wi-Fi probe requests and display them in an organized way.